 On top of widespread opioid use and addiction, pain management clinics began popping up across the U.S. These clinics hired doctors that were willing to prescribe opioid pain medications to patients without any concern for the patient’s health or well-being.

 The United States eventually began to more tightly regulate how the opioid pain medication oxycodone was prescribed in order to prevent addiction.
 After the government began more tightly controlling oxycodone and other prescription pain killers, already addicted patients began to look for alternatives.
 The Mexican drug cartels, recognized this need and began transporting heroin, a natural drug created from poppies, into the U.S. in record numbers.

 Heroin addiction rates soared and demand increased, but the cartels couldn’t keep up with the demand.
-Heroin is time consuming and labor intensive to produce.
+Heroin is time-consuming and labor-intensive to produce.
 Another problem for the cartels was that it was bulky to transport, which had to be done carefully.
 This forced the drug cartels to explore other options, which led them to fentanyl.

 The products used to make fentanyl are easy to obtain.
 Fentanyl can be produced quickly with the final product more compact, making it easier to transport across the border.
-This solution allowed the cartels to raise prices of heroin and provide a lighter, more potent product.
+This solution allowed the cartels to raise the prices of heroin and provide a lighter, more potent product.

-At first the drug was used to boost the effects of low quality heroin.
+At first, the drug was used to boost the effects of low-quality heroin.
 Unfortunately, people used their normal heroin dose, not knowing the heroin was laced with fentanyl.
 Many of these users overdosed after their first use of fentanyl.